FourjsGenero/ex_hr/README.md

 * hr-R2: Rev 2 - After some fine-tuning

 NOTE: If it doesn't Build All successfully the first time, just Build All again.

+NOT USING STUDIO?
+While this example is best experienced using Genero Studio, you can still build and using the command line on Unix/Linux using make:

+To build all from the project root:

+  make

+To run:

+  make run
+  make run-r1
+  make run-r2

+To clean

+  make clean